yamt/toywasm/README.md

     and the `--disable-resulttype-cellidx` runtime options.

-    When toywasm is built to use fixed-sized values, (`-D TOYWASM_USE_SMALL_CELLS=OFF`) an access to a local is O(1).
+    When toywasm is built to use fixed-sized values, (`-D TOYWASM_USE_SMALL_CELLS=OFF`) an access to a local is naturally O(1).
 In that case, this table is not necessary or used, regardless of the above mentioned cli options.
-    The fixed-size values here are of 128-bit for the `v128` type with SIMD enabled (`-D TOYWASM_ENABLE_WASM_SIMD=ON`, which is the default) and 64-bit with SIMD disabled.
+    The fixed-size here is 128-bit for the `v128` type if toywasm is built with SIMD enabled. (`-D TOYWASM_ENABLE_WASM_SIMD=ON`, which is the default) Othewise, it's 64-bit.
-    An implementation with fixed-sized values is probably more cpu-efficient especially on a 64-bit host.
-Depending on situations, it can be memory-efficient as well because it doesn't involve the static overhead, (this table) especially when SIMD is disabled.
+    While fixed-sized values incurs up to 4x memory overhead (eg. by using 128 bits to store an i32 value) for wasm operand stack, wasm locals, and wasm tables, it's probably more cpu-efficient especially on a 64-bit host.
+Depending on situations, it can be memory-efficient as well because it doesn't involve the static overhead of this table.

   * Type annotations for value-polymorphic instructions.